Ronald Monroe lay in the bed, the bleep-bleep of machinery steady and repetitive.

 From the nurses’ station down the hallway came the sound of a radio.
+Bruce Dickinson’s voice wavered along the corridor.
 The song took him back 30 years.
 Leather jackets.
 Metal studs.
 Long hair.
 Tight blue jeans before grunge drowned all in flannel bagginess.
 Good friends.
 Laughter.
 Late nights.
 Dark skies.
 Drinking together.

 The door creaked open.
 The haze swallowed the fluorescent lights and sterile whiteness of the tiled corridor.
 He kept his moist eyes on that oblivion in the hallway.
 Ronny’s gaze never faltered, nor did he tremble.
 His heartbeat — weak as though it was — did not speed up.